 Exam window of time available to students.

-- Except as noted below exams must be available to students for a period of time not less than three days and not exceed 8 days.
-Three to five days of availability is recommended.
+- Except as noted below exams must be available to students for a period of time not less than three business days and not exceed 8 business days.
+Three to five business days of availability is recommended.
 Exams should not end on a Saturday or Sunday.

 - Courses with enrollments of 400 to 600 students should divide the course into “sections” of 200-300 students.
 Courses with enrollment in excess of 600 should divide the course into “sections” of 300 to 400 students.
 Each section should be assigned a two to three day window of time to complete the exam.
 Windows of time for sections may overlap provided that each section starts and ends on a different day and as noted: